 3) Identify fourth and fifth parties and potential concentration risk

-Identify your third, fourth and fifth-party digital technology relationships, which may be suppliers and subcontractors (and even suppliers to the subcontractors).
-This should be done regularly as supply chains are dynamic.
 With a third-party risk management platform such as Panorays, you can also deliver questionnaires to suppliers that gather information about the inherent risk of each supplier.
 These questionnaires also help specify the DORA “rank” of the supplier, enabling optimal cybersecurity monitoring and reporting.
 In addition, Panorays reports identify concentration risk in the supply chain as well.

-4) Register of information
+4) Register of Information

-If you’ve performed all of these steps thoroughly, you’ll be well prepared to report on your third-party ICTs in the required DORA Register of information format, to your regulator, the Supervisor Authority.
+If you’ve performed all of these steps thoroughly, you’ll be well prepared to report on your third-party ICTs in the required DORA Register of Information format to your regulator, the Supervisor Authority.
 Warning: You will be expected to identify subcontractors and their suppliers (commonly known as fourth and fifth parties) and the concentration risk they present to your business.

 5) Prepare for incident reporting